pixel-z/Pix-shell/README.md

     - relative_paths - returns relative paths
     - prompt - prints prompt
 3. cd.c
-    - CD

 4. echo.c
-    - ECHO

 5. exit_stat - Used for printing status of background process when finished
     - EXIT_STAT

 6. input.c - execution file
     - filter_token - Every command tokenized with `" \n\t\r"` delimiters
     - execute - it sends commands to the specific `x.c` file to execute

-7. ls.c
+7. ls.c - `ls [flags]`
-    - LS
-    - print_permissions
-    - ls_l_a
-    - ls_l
-    - ls_a
+    - lists contents in the current directory.
+    - `-l`,`-a`,`-la` and `-al` flags are supported.

+8. pinfo.c - `pinfo <pid>`
-8. pinfo.c - prints process information of process
+    - prints process information of process
+    - If `<pid>` is empty, it returns info on current process.

-    - PINFO
+9. pwd.c - `pwd`
-9. pwd.c - prints current working directory from the root
+    - prints current working directory from the root
-    - PWD

 10. rest.c - Background & Other Foreground processes are implemented
-    - REST
     - foreground - executes other commands
     - background - executes commands with & at the end in background

-### BONUS
-1. history.c
+11. history.c - `history <num>`
+    - `history` prints previous 10 commands (if available) or less commands
+    - Can store upto 20 commands.
+E.g: `history 20`
     - load_hist: loads at start of int main
     - history_add: Adds input to the hist[] char array
-    - HISTORY
     - hist_exit: writes hist[] char array into history.txt file

-    - Similar to history in terminal
-    - Can store upto 20 commands.
-E.g: `history 20`
-    - `history` prints previous 10 commands (if available) or less commands
-2. nightswatch.c
+12. nightswatch.c - `nightswatch -n <seconds> interrupt`
     - `interrupt` argument prints the number of times CPU has been interrupted by keyboard
-    - Executes every `n` seconds specified by user
+    - Executes every `<seconds>` seconds specified by user
+    - Press `q+enter` to end command.

+13. jobs.c
+    - prints all the background jobs with their status and pid.

+14. kjob
+    - `kjob <job number> <signal number>`
+    -  background job with given job number

+15. environment.c
+    - setenv() & unsetenv() are implemented

+16. overkill.c - `overkill`
+    - kills all the background processes

+- `quit` - Exits the shell.

 ## Assumptions

-1. nightswatch
-    - Only `interrupt` has been implemented
-    - Pressing `q` doesn't directly exit the program, we need to press `q+enter`.
-2. Many char arrays store 1024 or 2048 characters in it.
+1. Many char arrays store 1024 or 2048 characters in it.
 Its assumed that it will not overflow.
-3. No. of background processes should be less than 1000.
+2. No. of background processes should be less than 1000.
-4. Running background processes and then exiting thorough `Ctrl+C` will give error (Ctrl+C handling is not implemented).
+3. Running background processes and then exiting thorough `Ctrl+C` will give error (Ctrl+C handling is not implemented).
-5. Process exit status (E.g: process exited normally) is printed after next prompt.
+4. Process exit status (E.g: process exited normally) is printed after next prompt.